tjfontaine/cloudnative/application-development/cicd/jenkinsx/tutorial.md

 ## Creating an Ingress Controller

-Jenkins X requires the use of a ingress controller to access the service over the public internet.
+Jenkins X requires the use of an ingress controller to access the service over the public internet.
 To ensure the Jenkins X installation tool can properly access the ingress controller during the installation process, create the ingress controller in the `kube-system` namespace.

 Install an ingress controller with: